spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 </Note>

 ---

 title: Cohere
-description: Learn how to use the Cohere provider for the AI SDK.
+description: Learn how to use the Cohere provider for the AI SDK
 ---

 # Cohere Provider